 I have to give this edge to the George Washington.
 They’re a little more experienced and are entering their third year with head coach Mike Lonergan.
 Most of the team has played in the system for at least one full season and a couple of guys have been around longer.

 I think more credit is given to the overall talent level in Foggy Bottom than it deserves relative to the Dukes.
-I think we have the clear advantage at the point guard and possible at power forward and on the bench.
+I think we have the clear advantage at the point guard and possibly at power forward and on the bench.
 The only position where I see George Washington decidedly better is center.
 For me the intangibles separate the teams and I think GW is better right now.
 However, it’s not absurd to think the Dukes could finish ahead of the Colonials if a couple of factors break Duquesne’s way and a couple go against GW.
 That said, I think the Dukes should move past them in 2014-15.
 Both Armwood and Soko will graduate, but I think the Dukes have more internal options available to replace Soko.
 White should also be considerably better than whomever the Colonials play at the two.